startyourlab/website/docs/tutorials/git-goals.md

 ## Create your git goals file

-We invite you to develop what we call a <i>git goals file</i>.
+We invite you to create a <i>git goals file</i>.
 For example, [this is a completed git goals file](https://github.com/startyourlab/git-goals-tutorial/blob/main/git-goals-files/community/aridyckovsky.md).
 If you are working through this tutorial after participating in an official Start Your Lab workshop, you should select the **Workshop** tab below.
 Otherwise, you should stick with the **Community** tab to follow along with this tutorial.

 <Tabs
   groupId="participant-type"